j0lle/gpu-screen-recorder-selector/README.md

 In that case you can record the monitor with the external GPU by launching GPU Screen Recorder with [prime-run or by setting the DRI_PRIME environment variable](https://wiki.archlinux.org/title/PRIME) depending on your GPU brand.\
 However if you really want to change which GPU you want to record and encode with with then you can instead configure your display server (Xorg or Wayland compositor) to run with that GPU, then GPU Screen Recorder will automatically use that same GPU for recording and encoding.
+## The rotation of the video is incorrect when the monitor is rotated when using desktop portal capture
+This is a bug in kde plasma wayland.
+When using desktop portal capture and the monitor is rotated and a window is made fullscreen kde plasma wayland will give incorrect rotation to GPU Screen Recorder.
+This also affects other screen recording software such as obs studio.\
+Capture a monitor directly instead to workaround this issue until kde plasma devs fix it, or use another wayland compositor that doesn't have this issue.